teymursaif/GCEx/readme.md

 2. Source detection and photometry to make a source catalog with photometry in all filters
 3. Producing artificial GCs (at the distance of the galaxy and the given PSF) and measuring the completeness of source extractions

-The other steps (steps 3 and 4, to be developed) are:
+The 4th step (to be developed) is:

 4. Assesing the compactness index and colours of those imulated GCs, and GC selection criteria based on that and identifying GCs in the data, producing GC catalogs